Makeup masks serve two key functions:

 Pros: The loose fit lessens the confined feeling.
 The disposability of these masks works well with Covid/health precautions.

-Cons: The disposability of these mask is not sustainable… Unless, perhaps, if you assign a mask to an actor … to encourage them to continue to use the same mask.
+Cons: The disposability of disposable masks is, obviously, not sustainable… Unless, perhaps, if you assign a mask to an actor … to encourage them to continue to use the same mask.